A second-order Magnus-type integrator for evolution equations with delay: Convergence

 \section{Convergence}

 This section contains our main result regarding the second-order convergence of Magnus-type integrator \eqref{eq:magnus} applied to the quasilinear delay equation \eqref{eq:delay}.
 We have already seen how problem \eqref{eq:delay} can formally be written as the nonautonomous problem $\NC_{0,\varphi(0)}$.
 Hence, Definition \ref{def:conv} of the convergent approximation remains valid also for the Magnus-type integrator \eqref{eq:magnus} applied to the delay problem \eqref{eq:delay}.
-From now on we use the notations $\dot h_-(0)$ and $\dot h_+(0)$ for the left and right derivatives of a function $h$ at zero, respectively. \\ We will need the following list of assumptions.
+From now on we use the notations $\dot h_-(0)$ and $\dot h_+(0)$ for the left and right derivatives of a function $h$ at zero, respectively. \\ We will need the following list of assumptions, with their motivation following right after.

 \begin{mainass} Let $X$ be a Banach space, $W\subset X$ a closed subset and $D\subset X$ a dense subspace. \begin{enumI} \item We have $Q(x)=Q_0+\Q(x)=Q_0+\widehat{Q}(x)+c\Id$ for all $x\in X$, where $c\geq0$, $(Q_0,D)$ generates a contraction semigroup on $X$, $\left(x\mapsto \widehat{Q}(x)\right)\in\C(X,\Ell(X))$, and the operators $\widehat{Q}(w)\in\Ell(X)$ ($w\in W$) are all dissipative.
 We shall also assume $0\in\varrho(Q_0)$, which is no real added restriction as we may simply replace $Q_0$ by $Q_0-\veps\Id$ and $c$ by $c+\veps$ for some $\veps>0$. \item[\hyt{$\mr{(\ref{smooth2})}_0$}{smooth}] The function $\Q:X\to\Ell(X)$ is continuously differentiable on the set $W$. \item The function $\Q:X\to\Ell(X)$ is twice continuously differentiable on the set $W$. \item For any $w\in W\cap D$ the operator $\widehat{Q}(w)$ leaves $D$ invariant, and is bounded and dissipative on $(D,\|\cdot\|_D)$, where $\|x\|_D:=\|Q_0x\|_X+\|x\|_X$.
 In addition, $\Q:D\to\Ell(D)$ is continuously differentiable on $W\cap D$. \item The operator $(Q_0,D)$ is a sectorial operator generating an (analytic) contraction semigroup with sector $\Sigma_\alpha$ for some $\alpha>0$, and the operators $\widehat{Q}(w)\in\Ell(X)$ ($w\in W$) are all such that for any $|\phi|<\alpha$ the operator $\ee^{\ii\phi}\widehat{Q}(w)$ is dissipative. \item[\hyt{$\mr{(\ref{ass:1})}_0$}{ass:0}] $F\in \C^1\left(\C([-\delta,0],X),X\right)$ with $F(u_1)=F(u_2)$ whenever $(u_1-u_2)|_{[-\delta,-\epsilon]}=0$. \item $F\in \C^2\left(\C([-\delta,0],X),X\right)\cap \C^1\left(\C([-\delta,0],D),D\right)$ with $F(u_1)=F(u_2)$ whenever $(u_1-u_2)|_{[-\delta,-\epsilon]}=0$. \item The functions $F_{\ell,\tau}:X\to X$ and weights $\kappa_{\ell,\tau}\in \mb{R}$ ($0\leq\ell\leq (\delta-\epsilon)/\tau$) are such that there exists a constant $L>0$ independent of $\tau$ such that